 Guatemala's Natural Beauty

-Another thing that you will notice almost instantly when you arrive in the country is the amount of mountains and volcanoes that seem to always be around you.
+Another thing that you will notice almost instantly when you arrive in the country is the number of mountains and volcanoes that seem to always be around you.
 It doesn't matter where you are in the country, you will always see mountains, even near the beaches.

 Guatemala has the highest amount of volcanoes in the region, with 37 in total spread along its territory.
 That is because it is located along the ring of fire, an almost perfect circle that goes across the globe.
 Three tectonic plates meet in it and are constantly bumping into each other as they have for centuries.